anoma/namada-shielded-expedition/HardFork.md

 # Validator instructions for hard fork and state migration

-The hard fork is planned to take place at block height `X`.
+The hard fork is planned to take place at block height `X` and will upgrade Namada to `v0.32.1`.
 The following instructions to accomplish this are detailed below.
 Most of the commands require the use of the `namadan` binary, which is the same as running `namada node`.

 ## Hosted files and materials

-The team is providing a couple sets of special binaries that are needed in order to execute the migration properly.
+The team is providing special binaries that are needed in order to execute the migration properly.
 At the moment, these are:

 - `namada-0.31.9-MIG`: found at `<insert_link>`
-- `namada-0.32.0-MIG`: found at `<insert_link>`

 In the following instructions, we will refer to different binaries with the following different names.

 - `namadan`: the current runtime from v0.31.9
 - `namadan-0.31.9-MIG`: special runtime based on v0.31.9 with extra migration feature.
-- `namadan-0.32.0`: the new runtime from v0.32.0.
+- `namadan-0.32.1`: the new runtime from v0.32.1.
 These can be fetched from the release page on Github.
-- `namadan-0.32.0-MIG`: special runtime based on v0.32.0 with extra migration feature.

-Please note that `namadan-0.31.9-MIG` can be used to do everything that `namadan` can do, and likewise for v0.32.0.
+Please note that `namadan-0.31.9-MIG` can be used to do everything that `namadan` can do, and likewise for v0.32.1.

 We will also host a new wasm for the user VP, along with a new `checksums.json` file, which can be found at `<insert_link>`.